 So the question is, what exactly sets successful solar installers apart from unsuccessful ones in 2023?

 Successful solar installers use data to find and qualify solar leads before engagement to ensure that every knock, every call, every mailer, every text & email has a higher probability of turning into a solar sale than it does a dead-end.

 This smart use of data is especially pivotal right at the beginning of the sales cycle: tracking down solar leads.
-In-depth property information is essential to create a high-quality lead list; the right property data tool not only does that but it also helps your sales team nurture their solar leads with automated, data-driven marketing all the way to the sale.
+In-depth property information is essential to create a high-quality lead list; the right property data tool not only does that but also helps your sales team nurture their solar leads with automated, data-driven marketing all the way to the sale.